Is there a future for translators?

 About farmers, harvester-thresher has already replaced millions of farmers all over the world, and seems like creation of a self-driving harvester is not far off.

-So will the translators disappear?
+Will the translators disappear?

 First of all, lets deep dive in the terminology just in case: translation means written translation and interpreting means translation in oral form.
 The situation of today is that there is already a lot of software tools that help to translate single words, phrases or even whole texts in a few seconds.
 By the way, the author of the article still remembers the time when Google Translator was so bad that translated individual words incorrectly.
 Today it is capable of translating big texts which will require just minor corrections.